james-martinez96/Todo-List/README.md

 - Mark todo items as completed
 - Persist todo items in local storage

-## Project Structure

-- `src/`: This directory contains all the TypeScript and CSS files for the application.
-  - `App.tsx`: This is the main React component that renders the Todo List.
-  - `TodoList.tsx`: This component handles the logic for adding, toggling, and storing todo items.
-- `public/`: This directory contains static files like images.
-- `package.json`: This file contains the list of project dependencies and scripts.
-- `vite.config.ts`: This file contains the configuration for Vite, the build tool used in this project.

 ## Getting Started

 1. Clone the repository: